NVIDIA/NeMo/docs/blogs/2023/2023-06-07-fast-conformer.md

 We propose 4 changes to the original Conformer architecture to make it more efficient:

-1) **Downsampling module**: The original Conformer paper uses a stack of 2-D Convolutions with a large number of output filters in order to perform the downsampling in order to reduce the resolution of the incoming audio frames from 10 mz to 40 ms, which makes it more tractable for the subsequent attention layers to operate on.
-However, these convolutions amount to roughly 20 % of the entire time required to perform a single forward pass of of the "Large" Conformer (with 120 M parameters).
-Furthermore, due to the quadratic attention cost, we can option a 4x reduction in all subsequent attention layers by downsampling the audio to 80 ms frames.
+1) **Downsampling module**: The original Conformer paper uses a stack of 2-D Convolutions with a large number of output filters to perform the downsampling in order to reduce the resolution of the incoming audio frames from 10 ms to 40 ms, which makes it more tractable for the subsequent attention layers to operate on.
+However, these convolutions amount to roughly 20 % of the entire time required to perform a single forward pass of the "Large" Conformer (with 120 M parameters).
+Furthermore, due to the quadratic attention cost, we can obtain a 4x reduction in all subsequent attention layers by downsampling the audio to 80 ms frames.
 So as the first change, we perform 8x downsampling before any of the Conformer layers are applied.
 This reduces GMACs to roughly 65% of the baseline Conformer.

-2) **Depthwise convolution**: Multiple other works have shown that it is not necessary to use full Convolution layers and that we can save both compute and memory simply by using Depthwise Seperably Convoltions.
-Therefore we replace all Convolution layers in the preprocessor by Depthwise Seperable Convolutions.
+2) **Depthwise convolution**: Multiple other works have shown that it is not necessary to use full Convolution layers and that we can save both compute and memory simply by using Depthwise Separable Convoltions.
+Therefore, we replace all Convolution layers in the preprocessor by Depthwise Seperable Convolutions.
 This reduces GMACs to roughly 37% of the baseline Conformer.

 3) **Channel reduction**: In literature, it is common for the hidden dimension of the downsampling module to match the `d_model` of the Conformer module for easy application to the subsequent stack of Conformer modules.
 However, this is not necessary, and we can reduce the number of channels in the downsampling module to reduce the number of parameters and GMACs.
 We reduce the number of channels to 256, which reduces GMACs to roughly 33% of the baseline Conformer.